Prenatal Comprehensive Panel

 CBC with Differential Complete Blood Count, CBC

-Varicella Zoster Virus Antibodies, IgG Chicken Pox Titers, VZV
+Varicella Zoster Virus Antibody, IgG Chicken Pox Titers, VZV

 MMR Immunity MMR Antibodies, MMR Titer